Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 You can’t help but wonder if you’re doing something wrong in today’s society because you stand out in the crowd.

-Embracing sexual freedom is a good thing.
+Embracing freedom is a good thing.
 People should be free in their choices.

 If it makes someone happy to change a lot of partners, that’s his business and his life.

-Just as someone has the freedom to express their sexuality in such a way, so do you have yours.
+Just as someone has the freedom to express their views about intimacy in such a way, so do you have yours.

 All these questions basically boil down to the following: Aren’t you afraid of missing out on something by deciding to sleep with only one person for your whole life?